mohan-chinnappan-n/openGPT/sfdc/sfdc.md

-# Playing with OpenGPT to write code for Salesforce
+# Playing with OpenAI ChatGPT to write code for Salesforce

 ## Writing Apex Code